 Students considering Mills are always welcome to visit the campus.
-Arrangements for a tour and information session, or class visits, and, if desired, an overnight accommodation in a residence hall, can be made by contacting the Office of Undergraduate Admissions.
+Arrangements for a tour, information session, or class visits, and, if desired, an overnight accommodation in a residence hall, can be made by contacting the Office of Undergraduate Admissions.
 In addition, special visit programs are held throughout the academic year.
 Contact the Office of Undergraduate Admissions for more information.

 The Office of Admissions is open Monday-Friday from 9:00 am to 4:00 pm; phone hours are 9:00 am to 4:00 pm.
 Interviews are offered between 9:30 am and 4:00 pm, Monday through Friday.